Anya92929/DL-crypto-api-auto-recommendation/README.md

 ## Program Analysis Part

-### Interprocedural Backward slicing
+### CryptoSlicer: Interprocedural Backward slicing
-The directory CryptoSlicer includes the code to extract program slices from Android Apps by inter-procedural backward slicing.
+It is a slicing program to extract interprocedural program slices for Java Cryptographic APIs from Android Apps.
+#### Running with Command:
+* Run CryptoSlicer on an app using the command:

+`java -jar ../CryptoSlicer.jar "app_name" "./output_dir/"`

+#### Prerequisites (Environment Variables)
+1. `JAVA_HOME`: Point to a valid Java 8 JDK Installation
+2. `ANDROID_SDK_HOME`: Point to a valid Android JDK Installation

-### API dependence graph build and path extraction
+### APIDepG: API dependence graph build and path extraction
 The directory Graph_reconstruct includes the program to reconstruct the API dependence graph and extract paths.

 ## Deep Learning Part